TheOdinProject/curriculum/html_css/aria.md

 Before we get into some of the ARIA attributes available to us, it's important to know some basics of what the accessibility tree is, as it will help you understand just what those attributes are actually doing.

 The accessibility tree is based on the DOM, something you should be very familiar with by now.
-While the DOM represents nodes and objects that make up a webpage, the accessibility tree contains only the accessibility related information that will be used by assistive technologies.
+While the DOM represents nodes and objects that make up a web page, the accessibility tree contains only the accessibility related information that will be used by assistive technologies.
 The way ARIA works is by modifying properties of the objects that make up this accessibility tree.
 Each of these objects has at least the following four properties:

 * **Name**: Also known as the "accessible name", this is what assistive technologies announce to a user and what separates elements of the same type from one another.
 The name may be set by one or more native labels, including the text contents of an element, the `<label>` element, or the `alt` attribute, to name a few.
 * **Description**: This is what assistive technologies announce in addition to its accessible name.